Ezequiel Luna

-Ezequiel Esteban Luna (born 19 November 1986) is an Argentine professional footballer who plays as a defender.
+Ezequiel Esteban Luna (born 19 November 1986) is an Argentine naturalized Chilean former professional footballer who played as a defender.

 Career

 In 2024, Luna joined Concón National in the Segunda División Profesional de Chile.
 He left them in August of the same year.

+It was confirmed his retirement in November 2025.

+Football 7

+Following his retirement from football, Luna joined the Argentine seven-a-side football team Guayo FC and won the Copa Potrero in Argentina.
+Shortly after, he was selected for the Chile squad for the 2026 Kings World Cup Nations under Arturo Vidal as captain.
+They were the runners-up.

+In February 2026, Luna joined Raniza FC in the Kings League Mexico.

+In May 2026, Luna joined the City Soccer FC football 7 team with views to the 2026 TST Tournament, alongside his countrymen Santiago Dittborn, Nicolás Castillo, Felipe Seymour, Mathías Vidangossy, Matías Donoso and Juan Araya.

 Personal life

 Luna is the son-in-law of the former Argentine footballer Víctor Indio Molina and the brother-in-law of his sons, also footballers.
 Braian, the older, has played in Argentina and abroad and the younger has played for Comunicaciones.

+Luna naturalized Chilean by residence.
+He also holds Spanish nationality.